 - District 5 – Big Horn, Hot Springs, Park, and Washakie; next appointment scheduled for 2017;

-- District 6 – Crook, Niobrara, and Weston; next appointment scheduled for 2015
+- District 6 – Crook, Niobrara, and Weston; next appointment scheduled for 2021; and

 - District 7 – Converse, Fremont, and Natrona; next appointment scheduled for 2017.

 State law requires a split in political party affiliation among commissioners.
 In any case, partisan politics rarely plays a part in Commission activity and minority party commissioners are often elected to leadership roles.

 In the course of a full six-year term, commissioners spend substantial amount of time on department business.
 Consider that out of 20 to 22 working days a month, an average of four days will be spent on commission business -- going to meetings in Cheyenne, listening to constituents, answering questions, meeting with department personnel (especially the district engineer with whom most commissioners maintain close contact), and talking on the telephone.